ECEQue/ChipDesignWorkshop/docs/info.md

 -->

 ## How it works
+Single and gate chip
 Explain how your project works

 ## How to test

 Explain how to use your project
+Combination of 2 Bits inputs

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+List external hardware used in your project (e.g. PMOD, LED display, etc), if any LED